Dceglio1/ALS5224/README.md

 Packages: Tidyverse, version 2.0.0

 **Mistake to Avoid: Make sure only TidyVerse is loaded.
-Other packages use the 'group_by' function, and will mess the code up if ther're loaded**
+Other packages use the 'group_by' function, and will mess the code up if they're loaded**

 Inputs:
 - CARD4.0.1_aro_cat.csv: From the CARD database, contains metadata about each ARG.
 Received when downloading CARD